Malinao, Aklan: History

 There was no concentration of land holdings by few families, unlike in other areas of the country.
 Original families in Malinao have their own pieces of land to work on.
 The land west of the Aklan River, because of its topography, must have escaped the encomienderos and hacienderos in the early part of Spanish colonization.

 Despite its seeming ordinariness and unimportance in the national or provincial scheme of things, Malinao rose in prominence during the struggle against colonial rule at the end of the 19th century.

 A native of Lilo-an, Malinao, Candido Iban was a member of the inner circle of the original Katipuneros directly under Andres Bonifacio.
 Candido Iban was the first overseas contract worker from Malinao, diving for pearls in Australia.
 As luck would have it, he won a considerable sum in a lottery and came back to Manila.
 He was befriended by Procopio Bonifacio, the brother of Andres, and was inducted as a Katipunero by Andres in the caves of Montalban.
 The first printing press of the Katipunan was paid for the lottery winnings of Candido Iban.

 In 1897, Candido Iban and Francisco Castillo were sent to Aklan to organize the Katipunan in the Visayas.
 Barrio Lilo-an became the base of the katipunan.
 And in 1897, believing that the time was ripe for the start of the revolution, eighty-two (82) Katipuneros from Lilo-an marched to the Poblacion to persuade the local authorities to join the revolution.
 The uprising failed and the leaders captured.
 Candido Iban, Benito Iban and Gabino Yonsal were among the 19 Martyrs of Aklan executed by the Spanish authorities on March 23, 1897.

 A monument of Candido Iban and the failed uprising called El Levantamiento de los 82 de Lilo-an stands prominently beside the town hall.

 When the Japanese Imperial Army invaded the country during World War II, young men from Malinao were among the first to organize the guerrilla movement in this part of the country.
 During the Marcos dictatorship, many young Malinaonons took up arms to fight it.

-The leadership of the town since the Spanish regime always come from the leading families of the Poblacion.
-From Juan Nepomuceno in 1792 to Atty.
-Wilbert Ariel Igoy in 2016, this leadership reflect the political and economic clout of the leading families.
-Leaders were appointed by Spanish authorities during the Spanish period.
-When democratic election were started during the American colonial regime, the leading families divided into two factions, each vying for leadership of the town.
-Whether it is the Nationalista Party or Liberal Party, KBL or Laban, Puersa ng Masa or Lakas, these politicos come from these two factions.